North American B-25 Mitchell: Accidents and incidents

+Training mission incident

+On 1 November 1941, a B-25 on a training mission flying out of Wright-Patterson Air Force Base, crashed near Benton Ridge, Ohio.

 Empire State Building crash

-At 9:40 on Saturday, 28 July 1945, a USAAF B-25D crashed in thick fog into the north side of the Empire State Building between the 79th and 80th floors.
-Fourteen people died — 11 in the building and the three occupants of the aircraft, including the pilot, Colonel William F. Smith.
+At 9:40 on 28 July 1945, a USAAF B-25D crashed in thick fog into the north side of the Empire State Building between the 79th and 80th floors.
+Fourteen people died — 11 in the then world’s tallest building and the three occupants of the aircraft, including the pilot, Colonel William F. Smith.
 Betty Lou Oliver, an elevator attendant, survived the impact and the subsequent fall of the elevator cage 75 stories to the basement.

+General Leclerc's aviation accident

 French general Philippe Leclerc was aboard his North American B-25 Mitchell, Tailly II, when it crashed near Colomb-Béchar in French Algeria on 28 November 1947, killing everyone on board.

+Lake Erie skydiving disaster

+A bit after 16:00 on 27 August 1967, a converted civilian B-25 mistakenly dropped eighteen skydivers over Lake Erie, four or five nautical miles (7.5–9.3 km) from Huron, Ohio.
+The air traffic controller had confused the B-25 with a Cessna 180 Skywagon that was trailing it to take photographs, causing the B-25 pilot to think he was over the intended drop site at Ortner Airport.
+Sixteen of the jumpers drowned, while two were rescued.
+A National Transportation Safety Board report faulted the pilot, and to a lesser extent the skydivers, for executing a jump when they could not see the ground, and faulted the controller for the misidentification.
+The United States was subsequently held liable for the controller's negligence.

 Surviving aircraft

 Many B-25s are currently kept in airworthy condition by air museums and collectors.